 Good description: "Johnny's Bakery is a gourmet bakery and confectionery based in the Mission in San Francisco.
 We started in 1965 and we've been offering delightful bread, cakes, pies, and cookies to happy customers ever since!"

 Headings are the big text boxes that are located throughout your site.
 Titles are important for SEO because search engines give additional weight to heading text.
 So, it's better to add descriptive text in the headings.

 For instance, "About Johnny's Bakery" is better than "About" as a heading for your "About" section.

 4. Produce high-quality content

 Content is king.
 Do keyword research and write content that is recent, valuable, helpful, and relevant for the visitors.
 The higher the quality of content, the higher the website will be ranked by search engines.

-Adding a blog to your site is a great way to helps search engines see your site as active and good for your business.
-Updating your blog regularly with relevant and high-quality content can benefit your SEO, gain visitors, build your brand.
+Adding a blog to your site is a great way to help search engines see your site as active and good for your business.
+Updating your blog regularly with relevant and high-quality content can benefit your SEO, gain visitors, and build your brand.
 Learn more.

 5. Add descriptions to all images

 Since search engines don't understand images, they look for image descriptions.
 An image description will help search engines index your image, which helps index your site.
 Also, try to keep your image sizes under 200KB.
 The best size for website images (desktop and laptop) is around 50KB.
 This will improve performance and experience!